luiscruz/udacity_data_analyst/P05/README.md

 The idea of giving more relevance to *Recall* is because in the investigation we would rather have False Positives (i.e., people that are not of interest but were falsely identified) than False Negatives (i.e., people that are of interest and will not be indicated for investigation by our model).

+##### Train and test sets

+When evaluating models, an important step is splitting data in training and test set.
+Data points used to train a model should never be used to evaluate the model.
+Ignoring this can lead to **overfitting**.
+Thus, I have used Stratified Shuffle Splitting with a 70/30 split (i.e., 70% of data was used for training and 30% for testing).
+In addition, we repeated this technique in 3 iterations, allowing to evaluate algorithms with different data.

+Two distinct sets were extracted from the original dataset --- train set and test set --- using a random split of 70% and 30% proportion, respectively.
+This is an important step since, a common mistake is using data in the test phase that was already used to create the model, leading to .

 ##### Parameter Tuning

 Some machine learning algorithms are highly sensitive to parameters (e.g., SVMs).